Lockyer v. Andrade: Recidivist sentencing laws

 It is an established and uncontroversial practice of courts to impose harsher sentences for repeat offenders with prior felony convictions.
 Many states have enacted three-strike laws imposing an automatic life sentence for a "third strike" (third felony conviction).
 However, the "three-strike law" enacted by California after the murder of Polly Klaas has been criticized for its harshness.

 Unlike other states, California did not require the "third strike" to be a violent felony.
 Polly Klaas's father was opposed to non-violent third strikes: "I've had my car broken into and my radio stolen and I've had my daughter murdered, and I know the difference."

-In 2000 the Supreme Court of the United States granted certiorari for two cases involving California's three-strike law.
+In 2000, the Supreme Court of the United States granted certiorari for two cases involving California's three-strike law.
 Lockyer v.
 Andrade was decided on statutory grounds applying the AEDPA, and the companion case Ewing v.
 California, decided the same day, upheld the California three-strike law on constitutional grounds.

 Proportionality review for prison sentences

 The Supreme Court has consistently held since Weems v.
 United States that the Eighth Amendment prohibits disproportionate punishments.
 This principle of proportionality has roots in the common law and the founding era.
 However, the application to prison sentences has been unclear.

 In 1980, William Rehnquist held in Rummel v.
 Estelle that the length of prison sentences was "purely a matter of legislative prerogative".
-However, in Solem v.
-Helm proportionality review was applied to hold that a life sentence was a disproportionate punishment for bouncing a check, even with six prior convictions for non-violent offenses.
+However, in the 1983 Solem v.
+Helm, proportionality review was applied to hold that a life sentence was a disproportionate punishment for bouncing a check, even with six prior convictions for non-violent offenses.
 Although Chief Justice Warren E. Burger argued in dissent that the Solem decision was inconsistent with Rummel, the majority held it was not.

 Writing for the Court in Harmelin v.
-Michigan, Justice Anthony Kennedy said the possession of over 650 grams of cocaine was "as serious and violent as the crime of felony murder without specific intent to kill" and, citing Rummel, stated that the court has never invalidated on constitutional grounds a mandatory life without parole sentence for "a crime as severe as this one".
+Michigan, Justice Anthony Kennedy said the possession of over 650 grams of cocaine was "as serious and violent as the crime of felony murder without specific intent to kill" and, citing Rummel, stated that the court has never invalidated on constitutional grounds a mandatory life sentence without parole sentence for "a crime as severe as this one".